 When it comes to purchasing a new Wi-Fi router, you have a lot of alternatives.
 Look for these five key features as you walk down the aisle or scroll down the page to get the most out of your Wi-Fi router.

 Dual-Band Wi-Fi: A dual-band router divides the network into two subnetworks that run at different frequencies: 2.4 GHz and 5 GHz.
 5 GHz connections give a faster performance, making them perfect for online gaming and streaming, while 2.4 GHz connections provide better Wi-Fi coverage across the home.
 Furthermore, routers with “band-steering” look at the devices on the network and direct the older, slower devices to the 2.4 GHz connection while the newer, quicker devices are directed to the 5 GHz link.

 Guest Wireless Network and Parental Controls: You can set up a guest network on your router to provide Internet access to visiting friends and family while restricting access to your regular home network.
 In a similar manner, some routers allow you to set up parental controls or access restrictions that block specific websites or limit how much time a child spends online.

 Enterprise Security with WPA: WPA Enterprise-enabled routers provide security by encrypting unique authentication credentials on external systems.
 WPA Personal Security allows Internet access with a single password.

-Data Traffic Indicator: The traffic meter features of a router not only monitors the data consumption of all network devices, both upload and downloads, but it may also alert you when you reach a pre-set bandwidth limit.
+Data Traffic Indicator: The traffic meter features of a router not only monitor the data consumption of all network devices, both upload and downloads, but it may also alert you when you reach a pre-set bandwidth limit.
 It can also turn off your Internet connection to avoid overages and extra fees (depending on your service plan).